stenhaug/website_ben_stenhaug/content/projects/teachR.md

 slug = "teachR"
-tags = ["Teaching", "R", "Tidyverse"] title = "teachR" description = "A work-in-progress curriculum for teaching R (focusing on the tidyverse)"
+tags = ["Teaching", "R", "Tidyverse"] title = "teachR" description = "A work-in-progress curriculum of videos, articles, and exercises for teaching data science in R (focusing on the tidyverse)."
 +++

 [**You can find the curriculum here.**](http://teachingr.com/)